Ray Hudson: Commentating

 He worked for ESPN's World Cup coverage in 2002, and came up with a memorable quote after the United States drew 1–1 with South Korea in group play.
 Expounding upon whether U.S. goalkeeper Brad Friedel should be thanking his defenders for their work, he said, "I'll be kissing their bums in the showers."

 Beginning with the 2004–2005 season, Hudson began commentating for GolTV.
 He was a co-commentator for European league matches and a co-host of American Soccer until his final appearance on the show on 29 August 2007.
 During the 2006 World Cup, he was a co-host for the English-language segment of the nightly Gol TV En Alemania wrap-up show.

 In 2012, Hudson joined Sirius XM Radio as lead commentator on SiriusXM FC 85, the service's soccer channel.
 Hudson hosts The Football Show with Charlie Stillitano, Neil Barnett, and Phil Schoen, which airs weekdays at 7am Eastern Time.
 His listeners refer to him as 'Rocky' which was his nickname back in his playing days.
 He is the centerpiece of Hudson's Howlers, a monthly feature highlighting his most outrageous comments.
+That same year, he also joined the new network BeIN Sports.

-Hudson's commentating style, which mimics fellow Geordie, famous darts commentator Sid Waddell, consists of metaphors and excited, romanticized descriptions (e.g., "magisteeerial") of players and goals, has earned him both praise and ridicule.
+Hudson's commentating style, which mimics fellow Geordie, famous darts commentator Sid Waddell, consists of metaphors and excited, romanticized descriptions (e.g., "magisteeerial") of players and goals, has both earned him praise and been described as "ludicrous."

-In March 2020, it was announced that Hudson will serve as color commentator for Inter Miami CF of Major League Soccer.
+In March 2020, it was announced that Hudson would serve as color commentator for Inter Miami CF of Major League Soccer.

-In September of 2022, Hudson joined CBS Sports for its television coverage of the UEFA Champions League.
+In September 2022, Hudson left BeIN Sports and joined CBS Sports for its television coverage of the UEFA Champions League.

+In September 2025, Hudson announced to The Athletic that he was retiring from football commentary.